-- A copy of an unofficial transcript (you will need at least a 3.5 GPA to be considered).
+- Provide a copy of an unofficial transcript (you will need at least a 3.5 GPA to be considered).
 First semester students should submit an unofficial copy of their undergraduate transcripts, which can be obtained through the Records Office.
-Official transcripts from all institutions will be required before you start classes at AUC;
+Official transcripts from all institutions will be required before you start classes at AUC.

-- List of courses you're interested in taking, including alternates.
+- Provide a list of courses you're interested in taking, including alternates.
 List five to six courses.
-(Not needed from ALI applicants);
+(Not needed from ALI applicants).

 Submit this information to Jen Holguin in the Center for Advising & Career Services by the due date May 10th, 2013 at 5PM.
 This is a firm deadline due to application and visa processing time required by the host institution.